 Carried thousands of firefighters and tonnes of equipment around the country, including on more than 50 charter flights worth about $1 million.

 Full leave entitlements are in place for all Rio Tinto employees volunteering.
 This includes employees volunteering with the Fire and Rescue Service (VFRS) and BlazeAid, helping to rebuild fences in fire affected communities.

-Rio Tinto has donated $1 million the Australian Red Cross, $500,000 to the Business Council of Australia’s Australian Volunteers Support Trust, and have matched employee donations dollar-for-dollar totaling $600,000.
+Donated $1 million the Australian Red Cross, $500,000 to the Business Council of Australia’s Australian Volunteers Support Trust, and have matched employee donations dollar-for-dollar totalling $600,000.

 $300,000 has been committed to support the AFL State of Origin for Bushfire Appeal Match by sponsoring both the Victorian and All Stars Teams.
 This will help support and rebuild football clubs and assist footballing families.

 234 tons of hay has also been donated and distributed to farmers in the southern NSW region.

 Uncapped community service leave Salesforce offers employees who are responding to a recognised emergency.

 Donated $250,000 USD ($360,275 AUD) to the Red Cross Disaster Relief and Recovery Fund to help those affected by the bushfires, which Marc and Lynne Benioff have graciously personally agreed to match.
 Salesforce is also matching all employee donations over $50 USD.